 The magnification power.

-As stated earlier on, the spotting scopes qualify as mid-range telescopes.
+As stated earlier, the spotting scopes qualify as mid-range telescopes.
 The magnification power that you will be getting n most of them is between 15x and 60x. so as to change this, there is either the single zoom eyepiece or the interchangeable eyepiece whose lengths are fixed.

 Here’s what you should do when adjusting: